Projects per year

 Biography

-Dr Julia McCartan is an Accredited Practising Dietitian and lecturer in the Department of Nutrition, Dietetics and Food, Faculty of Medicine, Nursing and Health Sciences (MNHS).
-In 2016, together with colleague Dr Liza Barbour, Julia designed and continues to teach a compulsory undergraduate unit NUT3006: Food Sustainability Systems.
-Since 2016, she has represented Nutrition, Dietetics and Food on the MNHS Indigenous Health Equity Eduction Committee.
+Dr Julia McCartan is a Senior Lecturer in the Department of Nutrition, Dietetics and Food, Faculty of Medicine, Nursing and Health Sciences (FMNHS).
+Julia is an Accredited Practising Dietitian and a Fellow of the Higher Education Academy (FHEA).
+Since 2016, she has represented Nutrition, Dietetics and Food on the FMNHS Indigenous Health Equity Education Committee.
+Julia works in partnership with the Monash Gukwonderuk Indigenous Health Unit to support research and evaluation of Indigenous health equity curriculum in the Faculty.

 Julia began at Monash University in 2013 as a research officer for a three-year longitudinal study of food cost across Victorian communities.
 She brings practice experience in public health nutrition, health promotion project management and food systems research to her Monash roles.
-Over her professional career which spans two decades, she has worked in the community health, local government, non-government and higher education sectors in metropolitan and regional Victoria, Central Australia, Sydney and the Kingdom of Tonga.
+Over her professional career, which spans over two decades, she has worked in the community health, local government, non-government and higher education sectors in metropolitan and regional Victoria, Central Australia, Sydney and the Kingdom of Tonga.

 Research interests